-Therefore, the indicator must be used to determine when it's time to replace the elements.
+Use the indicator to determine when it's time to replace the elements.
 This indicator, mounted on the air cleaner housing (see Figure 15), must be checked at least once per shift, and the elements replaced as necessary.

 General

 The air cleaner is critical to the life of the engine.
 It prevents dust and debris from entering the engine air system, causing premature engine wear and possible failure.
 When a two stage, dry type air cleaner is used, air passes through the outer, primary filter elements installed; both are required to fully protect the engine from contamination.